tomppatomppa/tictactoe-online/README.md

   match: [1],          #specify what value is a valid match
   text: 'MyGame',      #button text
   dispatch: ['id'],    #what value to dispatch when clicked
-  type: 'mygame',      #specify a type, can be whatever
+  type: 'mygame',      #specify a type field
   style: buttonStyle,  #custom style for button
 }